sjdvda/myt-usage-home-assistant/README.md

 `scan_interval`: This value is in seconds and will determine how often the script will check the my.t portal for the remaining data.
 I don't know if Mauritius Telecom has any limit to the number of times you can log in to the portal but I've found that a value of 7200 (2 hours) is good enough for me.
 I would not recommend setting it below 1800 (30 minutes) as I don't believe the portal is updated *that* often.

 ## How To Use
-Once you have installed the custom component, added your crendentials to your configuration.yaml, and restarted Home Assistant, you should not have a
+Once you have installed the custom component, added your credentials to your configuration.yaml, and restarted Home Assistant, you should not have a

 ## Credits